hipe/tmx/lib/skylab/brazen/doc/issues/013-the-model.md

 # the model :[#013]

+(see [#024] for concerns shared by actions & models)

 ## :#one.

-a particular model node (that is, business model class) has an exposed API iff it has an 'actions' node.  we take a nasty peak into the filesystem here for now.
+a particular model node (that is, business model class) has an exposed API IFF it has an 'actions' node. we take a nasty peak into the filesystem here for now.